Weikang01/HackerRankChallenges/README.md

 # HackerRankChallenges
-my solution for challenges in hackerRank
+my solutions for challenges in hackerRank